lurk101/pshell/README.md

-A tiny Raspberry Pico lfs file manager shell with Vi.
+A tiny Raspberry Pico shell with flash file system, Vi, and C compiler.

 Building from source.